 - R-squared: R-squared tells how similar a fund’s performance is to its benchmark’s or how much of the performance comes solely from movements in its benchmark.
 R-squared values range from 0 to 1 and are commonly stated as percentages from 0 to 100%

 - Standard deviation: Standard deviation of a fund, expressed as a percentage, defines how much a fund’s return has varied from its average return.
-If a fund has a higher standard deviation its returns are expected to be much more volatile.
+If a fund has a higher standard deviation, then it’s returns are expected to be much more volatile.

 7) Risk-adjusted returns

-Returns should be risk-adjusted as small-cap funds carry risk but there are some funds that can manage risk better than their peers.
+Returns should be risk-adjusted, as small-cap funds carry high risk but there are some funds that can manage risk better than their peers.
 Ratios such as Sharp ratio, Sortino ratio, Information ratio, etc. are used to identify funds with the potential of generating good returns and low volatility.